 There are many organizations that use their time and resources to help military families.
-Each one of them has a slightly different focus but they all serve a very important purpose: they link military families to resources and to the help they need.
+Each one of them has a slightly different focus, but they all serve a very important purpose: They link military families to resources and to the help they need.

 During deployments, life for those back home can be challenging.
 Finding the support to make it through a medical emergency or a financial contingency can make the difference between feeling like we can handle anything, and being on the verge of losing it when our families need us the most.

-If you want to volunteer or donate outside of your immediate surroundings there are many organizations to choose from.
-Here's a small selection.
+If you want to volunteer or donate outside of your immediate surroundings, there are many organizations to choose from.
+Here's a small selection:

 Blue Star Families is a group whose mission is to "Support, Connect and Empower Military Families."
-It's a non-partisan, non-profit organization, created by military families that offer help online and through local chapters.
+It's a nonpartisan, nonprofit organization, created by military families that offer help online and through local chapters.

-This is just a small sample of the many great groups out there ready to provide help, and often looking for volunteers to help provide it.
+This is just a small sample of the many great groups out there ready to provide help, and they often are looking for volunteers to help provide it.
 It's just a matter of finding the perfect match and giving back to the community.

 Want to Know More About the Military?